aarjun47/Jinnie--a-personal-reading-assistant/README.md

 Jinnie will respond conversationally, using only the information from that article—like chatting with a friend who just finished reading it.
 On the backend, the plugin leverages the deepseek/deepseek-r1-0528-qwen3-8b:free model through OpenRouter.
 The scraped content and your query are passed as a prompt to the model, ensuring that answers are context-aware and grounded solely in the article’s content.

+Please refer Product Requirment Document, Technical Architecture Document and Prompt Design Doc for knowing more about this product